 Standard Chartered Bank

 Standard Chartered is a British banking and financial services company founded in 1969, headquartered in London, England.
 In 2004, Standard Chartered had some problems with the Federal Reserve and the New York regulator due to the lack of AML practices.
-During 2005 and 2006 the bank broke sanctions against Iran by ignoring regulatory agreements and work with Iranians.
-Standard Chartered was penalized $ 670 million in 2012 for its violations, but the fine had little effect to stop their illegal practice.
+During 2005 and 2006, the bank broke sanctions against Iran by ignoring regulatory agreements and working with Iranians.
+Standard Chartered was penalized $ 670 million in 2012 for its violations, but the fine had little effect on stopping its illegal practice.

 Danske Bank's history dates back to 1871.
 The bank grew and merged with banks in the Nordic region.
-As a result, today Danske Bank is a strong Scandinavian bank with local roots and bridges to the rest of the world.
-Danske Bank took over Sampo Bank in Estonia in 2007 and major problems started to arise from then on.
+As a result, today, Danske Bank is a strong Scandinavian bank with local roots and bridges to the rest of the world.
+Danske Bank took over Sampo Bank in Estonia in 2007, and major problems started to arise.
 After just a few months, not much, the bank was taken under control by the Estonian finance minister and began receiving warnings from the Russian central bank that the branch was being used for transactions of suspicious size.

 In 2010, Danske Bank's board of directors was aware of the large number of deposits coming from Russia, but they were not disturbed by what happened.
 The bank continued to accept large deposits with some intervention.
-As of 2013, 99% of banks' profits came from non-residents, most of which came from Russia or post-Soviet countries.
-At the end of 2013, a report came to senior executives and although this issue was discussed again, nothing happened.
+As of 2013, 99% of banks' profits came from non-residents, most from Russia or post-Soviet countries.
+At the end of 2013, a report came to senior executives, and although this issue was discussed again, nothing happened.
 Until 2016, Danske Bank did not stop doing business with non-residents, and in 2017 this issue began to attract attention.
-The bank had to stop doing business in Estonia, several managers were blamed, fined $ 2 million by the Danish authorities.
+The bank had to stop doing business in Estonia; the Danish authorities blamed several managers for being fined $ 2 million.

 As a result, Danske Bank, Denmark's largest bank, began to be identified as Europe's biggest scandal with the European Commission's $ 228 billion money-laundering lawsuits.
-In addition, the Bank's Estonian branch allegedly had thousands of suspicious customers who took advantage of the bank's weak controls to carry out illegal transactions worth about the US $ 228 billion during 2007-2015.
+In addition, the Bank's Estonian branch allegedly had thousands of suspicious customers who took advantage of the bank's weak controls to carry out illegal transactions worth about U.S. $ 228 billion from 2007-to 2015.

 Nauru is located in Australia and is known as the smallest island country in the world.
 Nauru is famous for mining and has received a large payment from Australia for its profits from mining, making it one of the richest nations in the world.
-In the 1990s as a result of a corrupt government, Nauru transformed itself into a tax haven.
+In the 1990s, due to a corrupt government, Nauru transformed itself into a tax haven.
 Russian criminals took advantage of this situation and started laundering money through shell banks.
 Nauru did not authenticate banking customers and did not pursue the necessary questions.

-As a result, Nauru helped Russian criminals launder an estimated $ 70 billion in 1998.
-In 2002, the US treasury designated Nauru as a money-laundering state and imposed harsh sanctions to rival those settled in Iraq.
+As a result, Nauru helped Russian criminals laundered an estimated $ 70 billion in 1998.
+In 2002, the U.S. treasury designated Nauru as a money-laundering state and imposed harsh sanctions to rival those settled in Iraq.
 Until 2005, Nauru passed anti-money laundering (AML) and tax haven laws with the help of the Financial Action Task Force (FATF).

 Bank of Credit and Commerce International (BCCI)

-Founded in Luxembourg in 1972 by Pakistani businessman Agha Hassan Abedi, BCCI Banka, while establishing its headquarters in Belgium, soon expanded globally and operated mainly outside the UK.
-However, they were found to be involved in fraud and money laundering activities of up to the US $ 23 billion.
+Founded in Luxembourg in 1972 by Pakistani businessman Agha Hassan Abedi, BCCI Banka, while establishing its headquarters in Belgium, it soon expanded globally and operated mainly outside the U.K. However, they were involved in fraud and money laundering activities of up to U.S. $ 23 billion.
 In 1990, allegations surfaced following an investigation by Price Waterhouse that BCCI falsified transactions, and it turned out that large, unregistered deposits were made in the bank.
 Some figures were accused of money laundering at BCCI.

 It has also been alleged that the bank uses a number of sophisticated techniques such as shell companies, privacy havens, commissions, and bribery to avoid regulatory scrutiny.
-BCCI was closed in 1991 by the Bank of England in the UK and elsewhere in the world.
+As a result, BCCI was closed in 1991 by the Bank of England in the U.K. and elsewhere.
 They then sued the Bank of England, claiming that they were reckless with BCCI regulations and should see warning signs sooner.
 The lawsuit against the Bank of England concluded.

-As a result, throughout history, many banks have been subjected to money-laundering scandals intentionally or unintentionally.
+As a result, many banks have been subjected to money-laundering scandals intentionally or unintentionally throughout history.
 Regulators have very heavy regulations to prevent these crimes, but it is clear that there are still some shortcomings in optimal compliance with these regulations.